Dover, Arkansas

-Dover is a small town in Pope County, Arkansas, United States.
+Dover is a town in Pope County, Arkansas, United States.
 The population was 1,378 at the 2010 census.
 Dover is located in the Arkansas River Valley, and is part of the Russellville Micropolitan Statistical Area.
-Seven miles north of the county seat, Russellville, it has several churches, a grocery store, emergency services—a volunteer fire department and a county EMS substation—, a branch library, schools, two discount variety stores, a medical clinic, a bank, a hardware store, several small eating establishments, and other businesses.

 History

 Dover was either named by British aristocrats in the 1830s for Dover, Kent, England or by Stephen Rye in 1832 for Dover, Tennessee.
 Incorporated December 31, 1852, Dover was the county seat for Pope County from 1841 to 1887 with the county's brick courthouse on the square bounded by present-day Camp, Market, Water, and Elizabeth Streets.